Advantages of Making a Frittata

 You can make the frittata recipe ahead, leave it in the pan on the counter for up to one hour and serve at room temperature.
-Another option is to make earlier but warm it on the stovetop for a few minutes to warm it.
+Another option is to make earlier but warm it on the stovetop for a few minutes.

-If made ahead longer than one hour, bring to room temperature and store covered in the refrigerator—either heat on the stove or individual piece in the microwave.
+If made ahead longer than one hour, bring to room temperature and store covered in the refrigerator—either heat on the stove or individual pieces in the microwave.

 Saute vegetables in skillet.